react-boilerplate/react-boilerplate/docs/README.md

 ### JS

-We bundle all your clientside scripts and chunk them into several files if possible using code splitting.
-We automatically optimize your code when building for production so you don't have to worry about that.
+We bundle all your clientside scripts and chunk them into several files using code splitting where possible.
+We then automatically optimize your code when building for production so you don't have to worry about that.

 See the [JS documentation](./js/README.md) for more information about the JavaScript side of things.